If you have made till the call letter for the interview, half the work is done.

 Here, you have to exhibit those things in your career of which you are proud of.
 You have to point your key achievements, people involved, your role and your take homes.
 These will definitely work to impress your interviewer.

-If you have not much career related achievements, try mentioning some of your personal achievements where you can highlight your social skills like, communication, team work, presentation.
+If you have not many career-related achievements, try mentioning some of your personal achievements where you can highlight your social skills like communication, team work, presentation.

 18. What do you rate yourself in handling stress situations a stress and work pressure?